 - Concept testing: Product idea’s appeal, likelihood to purchase, unmet needs it fulfills, barriers to purchase.

-- Product testing: How the product meets expectations, how it is used in real life, what problem it solves, what obstacles users face using it.
+- Product testing: How the product meets expectations, how real users use it, what problem it solves, what obstacles users face using it.

-- Market segmentation: What segments may be attracted to your products/services, if any, what their market potential is.
+- Market segmentation: What segments your products/services attract, if any, what their market potential is.

 - Pricing research: What the optimal price is in the context of the competition and the needs the product meets.